skrub-data/skrub/doc/getting_started.rst

 :func:`~skrub.tabular_learner`

-See the dedicated page on creating an `end-to-end pipeline <https://skrub-data.org/stable/end_to_end_pipeline>`_.
+For more information about the chosen defaults, visit: `end-to-end pipeline <https://skrub-data.org/stable/end_to_end_pipeline>`_.
+Feel free to try it out on one of our `datasets <https://skrub-data.org/stable/reference/downloading_a_dataset>`_.

 Vectorizing data
 ----------------

 ``Skrub`` provides the :class:`~skrub.TableVectorizer`, a tool that wrangle a complex dataframe in one line of code.

-``Skrub`` is designed to work on pandas and polars dataframes, and will be compatible with more backends in the future !
+``Skrub`` is designed to work on pandas and polars dataframes, and will be compatible with more backends in the future.
-As of now, most of our estimators and tranformers are compatible with both and should have the same behavior, regardless of the module !
+We are working towards making sure our estimators are compatible with both and have the same behavior, regardless of the module !